mysterymath/lcc6502/C_Standard_Design_Implications.md

   be visible to the preprocessor.
 Probably some kind of #pragma.
 * TODO: Go through the relevant LCC source, see if this is possible.
 * TODO: Determine what LCC does with wide character literals.
+* String literals need not be strings (they can contain `'\0'` anywhere within), but the standard requires their value ends in a null character.
+* The implementation should provide C-style null-terminated string literals, since there's no other way to achieve C89 compatibility.
+* The implementation should provide a way to define such macros and their corresponding mappings from ASCII to execution character sets.
+* No mechanism is provided to change the default interpretation of character literals, since such literals would no longer work with routines designed for C strings.
+This behavior is sufficiently dangerous to require explicit denotation in the source text.

 3.2.1.5 [Usual arithmetic conversions](https://port70.net/~nsz/c/c89/c89-draft.html#3.2.1.5)